Welcoming a dog into your family can be a big decision. You must find a breed that works well with your space, routine, and personality.

 Because of this, they’re incredibly active and need a lot of room to run around.

 Their working life could have them comfortably running 15-20 miles per day in the harsh weather and temperatures of the Scottish borders.

-This means they’d be suitable for outdoorsy people or people that have a lot of land.
+This means they’d be suitable for outdoorsy people or people with much land.

-Despite their independent nature, they’re also one of the most intelligent dogs out there and are fairly easy to train.
-They’re naturally loyal pets and once they’ve bonded with you, they’ll do anything for you.
+Despite their independent nature, they’re also one of the most intelligent dogs and are fairly easy to train.
+They’re naturally loyal pets; once they’ve bonded with you, they’ll do anything for you.

 They’re also a fairly good breed if you want a reliable guard dog as they are quite territorial and their loyalty towards you as part of their family will give them a fiercely protective nature.